 Make sure you research and ask questions about how the company gives back to the local community and how they handle wildlife encounters.
-Research the companies’ websites and see how open and transparent they are about their commitment to eco-tourism.
-Usually, some good signs of an ecotourism tour company are those that travel with some groups, encourage you to pick up litter, and find ways to offset the carbon they emit.
+Research the company’s websites and see how open and transparent they are about their commitment to eco-tourism.
+Usually, some promising signs of an ecotourism tour company are those that travel with some groups, encourage you to pick up litter, and find ways to offset the carbon they emit.

-As simple as this tip may seem, it goes a long way to protecting the environment.
+As simple as this tip may seem, it goes a long way toward protecting the environment.
 Litter not only negatively impacts the scenery of a city or trail and poses a danger to animals, but it can also end up in our rivers and seas.